-The following three subsections are intended to provide you with a range of Pre-Viewing, film's larger thematic domains, some follow-up questions and quotations, sample curricular outcomes and a page of weblinks for further investigation.
+The following three subsections are intended to provide you with a range of Pre-Viewing, Viewing and Post-Viewing activities.
+They are followed by a set of questions based upon the film's larger thematic domains, some follow-up questions and quotations, sample curricular outcomes and a page of weblinks for further investigation.